 However, that wasn't entirely correct.

-New Times mentioned that Target sold CW Hemp extract in a September 11 article about a Phoenix lawyer who was denied foster-care licensing because she gave the product to her son to help sooth his self-destructive behavior.
+September 11 article about a Phoenix lawyer who was denied foster-care licensing because she gave the product to her son to help sooth his self-destructive behavior.

 Links to the article appeared on several national cannabis-oriented sites, including MerryJane.com, and the Arizona Department of Child Services appeared to change its position on licensing after the story was published.
 That was also reported by New Times.